semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### assignment operator

-As we have already seen, to declare a variable in python we use the = sign, this is called assignment of variables
+As we have already seen, to declare a variable in python we use the = sign, this is called assignment of variables.

 ```python
 price = 39.99
 ```

-What if there is an increase in price of 10, we can either declare a new price value and assign it to the variable
+What if there is an increase in the price of 10, we can either declare a new price value and assign it to the variable.

 ```python
 price = 49.99
 ```

-But this is not convenient
+But this is not convenient.

-A better solution is to add 10 to the existing price, then assign it to itself
+A better solution is to add 10 to the current price, then assign it to itself.

 ```python